-Summary of community consultation meeting #3

-A Church Plan meeting at St Anthony in Roseland was held on Wednesday 27th Sept 2023 with the Local Community Officer (LCO) and 10 members of the community.
+Community Meeting 3: 27th Sept 2023

+Attending: Local Community Officer and 10 members of the community

 Items discussed were:

 1. Maintenance and care

 A group has met to clean the church and intends to make it a regular occasion with the next cleaning session being in November.
 C1 now has keys to the wall safe and is helping with emptying and banking donations.
 The churchyard is not owned by the CCT and is maintained by Place House.
 The group could potentially support churchyard upkeep if it was simple tasks but some overgrowing trees which were noted during the 6 month maintenance checks would need management by a professional.
 The loose plaster in the south transept is making a mess on the floor and regular cleaning is helping to prevent further damage to the tiles.